Terraform Cloud security model

 All organizations in Terraform Cloud contain an “owners” team, which grants admin-level access to the organization and all its workspaces.

 All workspaces in an organization belong to a project.
-You can grant teams read or admin permissions for the project, which grants the equivalent permission on all workspaces within the project.
+You can grant teams read, write, maintain, admin, or a customized set of permissions for the project, which grants specific permissions on on all workspaces within the project.
 You can also grant teams read, plan, write, admin, or a customized set of permissions for a specific workspace.
 It’s important to note that, from a security perspective, the plan permission is equivalent to the write permission.
 The plan permission is provided to protect against accidental Terraform runs but is not intended to stop malicious actors from accessing sensitive data within a workspace.
 Terraform

 apply operations can execute arbitrary code within the ephemeral build environment.
 Both of these operations happen in the same security context with access to the full set of workspace variables, Terraform configuration, and Terraform state.